So you’re new to the Army life and wondering where to begin? Check out our top ten tips for getting off to a successful start as a new Army spouse!

 Start squirreling away money now.
-Your ultimate goal should be to have 3-6 months of expenses saved so that you could still pay the bills and survive for that timeframe if no income was coming in.
+Your ultimate goal should be to have 3-6 months of expenses saved so that you can still pay the bills and survive for that timeframe if no income is coming in.

-But don’t consider it that big of a goal – break it down into more manageable chunks.
+Break down your ultimate goal into more manageable chunks.
 When you put your budget together, it should be easy to see how much you can funnel into savings with each paycheck, whether it’s $25 or 10%.